root-project/root/tree/ntuple/v7/doc/specifications.md

 for a file embedding, the locator consists of an offset and a size.
 The RNTuple format does _not_ establish a specific order of pages and envelopes.

-Every emedding must define an **anchor** that contains the envelope links (location, compressed and uncompressed size) of the header envelope and, optionally, one or multiple extra meta-data envelopes.
+Every embedding must define an **anchor** that contains the envelope links (location, compressed and uncompressed size) of the header and footer envelopes.
 For the ROOT file embedding, the **ROOT::Experimental::RNTuple** object acts as an anchor.

 ## Compression Block

-RNTuple envelopes and pages are wrapped into compression blocks.
+RNTuple envelopes and pages are wrapped in compression blocks.
 In order to deserialize a page or an envelope, its compressed and ucompressed size needs to be known.

 TODO(jblomer): reference or describe the compression block format.